MarioMasta64/EverythingPortable/README.md

 Known Issues:

 these are not meant to be ran from the root of your drive as %CD% will break when written to .vbs files

+Exa:

+%CD%\bin\test > test.vbs

+will write <drive>:\\bin\test to test.vbs which will NOT work (i have workarounds but i honestly dont see a reason for these to be ran from a root of a drive)